alexander-rykov/user-storage-project/README.md

 * step1
 ```

 - [ ] Add a new _Id_ field to the _User_ class.
 Use System.Guid as a field type.
 The field value should uniquely identify a user in the storage.
+Review changes.
 Commit changes.

 - [ ] _UserStorageService_ class contains Add() method that adds a new user to the storage.
 The method has one guard clause and one validation statement.
 Tests for the methods of the class are located in _UserStorageServiceTests_ class.
 Think what more validation rules you can add here.
 Add tests for those rules, and then write code to implement them.
-Commit.
+Review and commit.

 - [ ] Add an internal storage to _UserStorageService_ class.
 Consider collections from [System.Collections.Generic](https://msdn.microsoft.com/en-us/library/system.collections.generic(v=vs.110).aspx) namespace.
 A new identifier should be populated and assigned to each new entity before adding it to a collection.

 Test-First: add use cases in form of tests to _UserStorageServiceTests_ class (**red** tests), and only then add implementation to the Add method (make your tests **green**).

-Commit.
+Review and commit.

 - [ ] Test-First: add use cases (red) and then add an implementation for Remove method (green).
+Review.
 Commit.

 - [ ] Test-First: add use cases (red) and then add an implementation for Search method (green).
 Use cases:
   * Search through FirstName.
   * Search through LastName.
   * Search through Age.

-Commit.
+Review and commit.

 - [ ] Add a new bool field _IsLoggingEnabled_ to _UserStorageService_ class, and add logging functionality to Add method: